davetron5000/importscour/README.markdown

 This is my fork of [ImportScrubber](http://importscrubber.sourceforge.net) that will help me deal with, once and for all, the battle between star imports (my side) and explicit imports (which I find useless and retarded).

-This should allow me to configure ImportScrubber to run as a Git hook with local configuration so I can put star imports in my code to get things working and then have git just convert that to the styleof the project/team in which I'm working.
+This should allow me to create a Git hook to fix the imports on checkin (so I can sanely use star imports while coding, but check in pedantic explicit imports for someone's OCD).

 # Usage